Neksperfect/Sleep-and-Lifestyle/README.md

 ## Overview

 Welcome to the Sleep Health and Lifestyle Analysis project!
-In this project, we delve into a fascinating dataset obtained from Kaggle, exploring the intricate relationship between sleep patterns and various lifestyle factors.
+In this project, I delved into a fascinating dataset obtained from Kaggle, exploring the intricate relationship between sleep patterns and various lifestyle factors.
 The dataset provides a rich source of information, offering insights into how different aspects of our lives may influence the quality and duration of our sleep.

 ## Project Highlights